 Sounds of Intent and University of Roehampton, London

-We have sponsored the printing of special music resources for 125 families with deaf or hard of hearing children in the UK.
-The families are participating in IMAGINE: Deafness and Hearing Loss project.
-This initiative, run jointly by Sounds of Intent and University of Roehampton, London, is piloting a new model of music provision for families with young deaf or hard of hearing children.
-Their aim is to empower parents (whether deaf or hearing – and who don’t need to have any special musical skills) to engage with their children in musical activities, which will be enjoyable in their own right, as well as supporting communication and social skills.
+We sponsored the printing of special music resources for 125 families with deaf or hard of hearing children in the UK.
+The families were all participating in the IMAGINE: Deafness and Hearing Loss project.
+This initiative was run jointly by Sounds of Intent and University of Roehampton, London, and involved piloting a new model of music provision for families with young deaf or hard of hearing children.

 Down the Rabbit Hole